About the School of Communication and Media

 - Student organizations such as LPH and PRSSA

 - Participation in industry conferences and competitions.

-- Film Forum speakers and an annual Colloquium.
+- The Film Institute at Montclair State speakers and an annual Colloquium.

 - Internships at TV studios and Fortune 500 companies.